 Which is a fact – that master started learning Taijiquan (Tai Chi) in early infancy.
 But he surely knew what a degree was when the question was posed, so why didn’t he answer?

-Because that’s the wrong question to ask.
+Because that’s the wrong question to ask in Taijiquan (Tai Chi).
 There’s no good answer to it, and the given answer was that Master’s way of telling the student.

 The picture above shows a number of human femurs.
 Please study them carefully, and notice how different their neck and head are.
 Different angles, tornsions, lengths, and thicknesses.
 Imagine how different the sockets where those heads attach can be.
 How can there be a fixed geometric reference for the body’s posture?